 India is becoming increasingly hostile towards cryptocurrencies.
 On November 23, the government announced its intention to introduce a new bill to the Indian parliament which would establish a new central bank-backed digital currency as well as ban almost all cryptocurrencies.

-Earlier this year, it had considered criminalising the possession, issuance, mining, trading, and transference of crypto assets.
+Earlier in 2021, it had considered criminalising the possession, issuance, mining, trading, and transference of crypto assets.
 Prime minister Narendra Modi said he wanted to ensure crypto "does not end up in wrong hands, which can spoil our youth".